 Private language schools provide supplementary education for students who require additional tutoring.
 Classes are offered during after-school hours and at other convenient times.
 As private language schools do not follow the semester system of conventional schools, teachers are hired year round.

-Language centers tend to be divided into “chain” schools and “cram” (also called "bushiban") schools.
+Language centers tend to be divided into “chain” schools and “cram” (also called “buxiban”) schools.
 Chain schools are prolific in Taiwan and in many ways are a monopoly, having edged out many smaller cram schools.
 Cram schools tend to offer higher quality education and better working environments than their chain counterparts; however, most foreign teachers find positions in the chain schools and many report a good experience.
-Some branches of chain schools are better managed than others.
-Universities and Colleges
+As with many chain businesses, some branches can be better managed than others.

 Universities and colleges in Taiwan, similar to those in America, are divided into academic and vocational schools.
 National (government-run) academic universities draw the best students and teachers, and receive substantial funding.
 While positions for teachers with Master’s degrees are still to be found, the emerging trend to secure a teaching position in these universities is the requirement of a doctorate.
 Even though the demand for English teachers in academic universities is growing, most foreign teachers find positions in vocational universities (universities of technology).
 A third option for ESL teachers is the five-year junior college system.
 This system counts three years of high school, along with a two-year associate degree, to be equal to a lesser valued four-year degree.
 While these types of colleges are slowly being phased out, opportunities still exist.